New York Commercial Real Estate | 9 minute read

 If the deed doesn’t reveal the information, investigate other title documents that are filed for the property, such as mortgages or assignments of lease.

-Likewise, building permits can also be a good source of ownership information when considering how to look up LLC owners.
+PropertyShark property reports also include valuable information on building permits, which can sometimes reveal the true owners behind LLCs.
 That’s because any type of permit must include the name and contact details of either the owner or a representative in the event of an emergency.

 Here, select the “Contacts” tab within the property listing and scroll to the “Contacts from Building Permits” section.
 In this space, you’ll find a list of all permits filed for the property; the role of the filer; and contact information, such as addresses, phone numbers and emails.